Supernovuh/PICO-multithreading-POC/README.md

-# Pico-start-code
+# Multithreading proof of concept
-Code to notify user when specified 'setup' code has completed by blinking the onboard LED while the code is running and setting it as solid when the main function starts
+Code to blink an led until a specified section of code is done completing in another thread

 proof of concept - this solves a basically nonexistent issue - proves the use of two threads on a raspberry pi pico